denverdino/docker-sync-repo/README.md

-## Syncrhroize the Docker repoistories from Docker Hub to local Registry
+## Synchronize the Docker repositories from Docker Hub to local Registry

 ### Editing image lists